-John A Newton Non-Executive Director
+John A Newton

+Non-Executive Director

-(Appointed 11 December 2006)
+(Appointed 11 December 2006 and resigned September 28, 2007)

 Mr John Newton is Executive Chairman of Xtract Energy Plc, an AIM (UK) listed energy company based in London and major shareholder in MEO.
 Mr Newton has a background in international stockbroking, accounting and corporate finance.
 Mr Newton has a Diploma of Commerce and is a Member of the Real Estate and Stock Institute.
-Mr Newton serves on the Remuneration and Nomination Committee.
+Mr Newton served on the Remuneration and Nomination Committee.